Deep Generative Models / Summer 2026

 Assignment

 This is the most important part: there is no way to learn a topic like Generative Models unless we get our hands dirty and implement whatever we learn.
 Roughly speaking, the first one goes through basics and make you play around with language models.
-The next two go through go through different ideas for data generation, i.e., GAN, VAE and Diffusion.
-The assignments include both analytic and programming tasks and count roughly for 45% of your final mark.
+The second one goes through go through different ideas for explicit data generation, and the last three ones go through GAN, VAE and Diffusion.
+The assignments include both analytic and programming tasks and count roughly for 40% of your final mark.

 Exam